-Apart from the standard MPP, options include the mini-medial parapatellar (MMPP), mini-subvastus (MSV), mini-midvastus (MMV), and quadriceps-sparing (QS) approaches.
-A study has been carried out to understand which option is most beneficial.
+Medial parapatellar (MPP) remains the classical and preferred approach for TKA.
+Apart from MPP, options include the mini-medial parapatellar (MMPP), mini-subvastus (MSV), mini-midvastus (MMV), and quadriceps-sparing (QS) approaches.

 The popular MPP method involves exposure of the knee surfaces, allowing surgeons to see exactly what they are doing and where they are positioning the new components.
 The minimally invasive nature of other methods may discourage some surgeons as there are visibility and augmented difficulties when installing new joints, which can lead to misplacement.
 Implant malposition can relate to instability, loosening and consequent joint failure.
 Nonetheless, effective and accurate minimally invasive surgery does seem to provide the best overall outcomes for most patients.